nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 ### Google Group adds

   If 'Added to Google Group?' is unchecked:
-   - Copy their email address from column H
+   - Copy their email address from column I, if they don't have one, use the email address in H
-   - Note their Title/Position from column N and affiliation from column M
+   - Note their Title/Position from column ) and affiliation from column N
    - Decide what Google Permissions group to add them to:
       - For members of Teams Brown or White who are working on infrastructure or data access management, choose [CFDE_Admin](https://groups.google.com/forum/#!managemembers/cfde_admin/add)
       - For everyone else, choose [CFDE_Everyone](https://groups.google.com/forum/#!managemembers/cfde_everyone/add)